 While she has lots of great information about managing the many facets of health problems some of her methylation information was interesting.
-She has a list of symptoms that if a child/person has several of these, they should be tested for MTHFR.
+She has a list of symptoms that if a child/person has they should be tested for MTHFR.
 She was saying that you can get methylation problems at any age because they are triggered by the environment.
-This is what I suspected also based on experience with my own health.
+This is what I suspected based on experience with my own health.

 My son had vision therapy in 2010-2011 but now several years later he complains of eye fatigue when reading.
 I took him back for an eye exam and the developmental optometrist found he has eye motor weakness, again.
 So we are doing eye exercises but this made me wonder why did the muscle weakness come back?
 Well, because it’s a motor delay and maybe that’s related to methylation.

 Parents frequently ask me if they should treat MTHFR if their child has it.
 I think it’s a part of the picture and should be treated.
 You still have to clean up the diet, environment and address metals, infections etc., too because those do actually help fix methylation.

 So in light of my recent learning endeavor, consequently my doctor suggested I should be tested for it because I am overly sensitive to so many supplements that don’t bother anyone else.
 I’ll have to see what the testing shows.